codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

                 app:layout_scrollFlags="scroll|enterAlways"></android.support.v7.widget.Toolbar>
         </android.support.design.widget.CollapsingToolbarLayout>
 ```

+Your result should now appears as:

 <img src="http://imgur.com/X5AIH0P.gif" width="350"/>

 Normally, we set the title of the Toolbar.
-Instead, we need to set the title on the CollapsingToolBarLayout instead of the Toolbar.
+Now, we need to set the title on the CollapsingToolBarLayout instead of the Toolbar.

 ```java
    CollapsingToolbarLayout collapsingToolbar =